bchugg/stat-map/active statistical inference.md

 # Choosing $\pi$

 Zrnic and Candes choose $\pi$ as a function of the model uncertainty.
+It's hard to give rigorous guarantees here — the methods are mainly heuristics.

 **Regression**: We train a model $u$ to predict $u(X) = |Y - f(X)|$.
 This should be trained on a dataset different from that which $f$ was trained on.